 The C-5 has a greater capacity than any other airlifter.
 It has the ability to carry 36 standard pallets and 81 troops simultaneously.
 The Galaxy is also capable of carrying any of the Army's air-transportable combat equipment, including such bulky items as the 74-ton mobile scissors bridge.
 It can also carry outsize and oversize cargo over intercontinental ranges and can take off or land in relatively short distances.
 Ground crews are able to load and off-load the C-5 simultaneously at the front and rear cargo openings, reducing cargo transfer times.
 Other features of the C-5 are:

-· Five landing gear totaling 28 wheels to distribute the weight.
+- Five sets of landing gear totaling 28 wheels to distribute weight

-· Full width drive-on ramps at each end for loading double rows of
+- Full-width drive-on ramps at each end for loading double rows of vehicles

-· A maintenance diagnostics system that records and analyzes data from more than 800 (C-5A) and 7000 (C-5M) test points so that maintenance repair time is reduced.
+- A maintenance diagnostics system that records and analyzes data from more than 800 (C-5A) and 7000 (C-5M) test points, reducing maintenance/repair time.

 The C-5 has the distinctive high T-tail, 25-degree wing sweep, and four turbofan engines mounted on pylons beneath the wings.

 Lockheed-Georgia Co. delivered the first operational Galaxy to the 437th Airlift Wing, Charleston Air Force Base, now known as Joint Base Charleston, S.C., in June l970.
 C-5s are operated by active-duty, Reserve, and Air National Guard crews.
-They are currently stationed at Dover AFB, Del.; Travis AFB, Calif.; Lackland AFB, Texas; Martinsburg ANGB, W.V.; Memphis ANGB, Tenn. and Westover Air Reserve Base, Mass.
+They are currently stationed at Dover AFB, Del.; Travis AFB, Calif.; Lackland AFB, Texas; Martinsburg ANGB, W.Va. and Westover ARB, Mass.